christiandi0r/ECE-4305-Adv-Verilog/README.md

 # ECE 4305 — Advanced Digital Design Using Verilog HDL

-This repository contains my coursework, practice modules, and FPGA designs for **ECE 4305/L: Advanced Digital Design Using Verilog HDL**.
+This repository contains coursework, practice modules, and FPGA designs for **ECE 4305/L: Advanced Digital Design Using Verilog HDL**.

 The course focuses on designing, implementing, testing, and verifying digital systems using **SystemVerilog** and the **Nexys A7 FPGA**.